 - Check your credit report: You can review your credit score once per year from each of the three major reporting agencies: Equifax, TransUnion and Experian.
 Stagger the three reports throughout the year by checking one every four months.
 That way, you can keep an eye on your credit and fix any mistakes as they arise.

 Contact a Paducah Credit Restoration Lawyer

 These are just a few tips to get you started improving your credit score after filing for bankruptcy.
-To learn about more of your options for improving your credit and obtaining relief from your debt problems, e-mail us or call us toll free at 866-702-8933 for a free consultation.
+To learn about more of your options for improving your credit and obtaining relief from your debt problems, e-mail us or call us at 270-443-0303 for a free consultation.